EliAndrewC/l7r/setting/l7r.md

 Chitose had already inherited the governorship of Hachinaga after his father died at sea on a journey north to Otosan Uchi, and his mother had died in childbirth a few months later.
 With no living parents to countermand him, he ignored the advice of his aunt, Chancellor Omika, and broke off his engagement to Ryoko.

-The powerful Rui lineage convinced Bayushi no Kyo Haruka, the Kyo daimyo, to deny Chitose's permission to marry Natsu.
+The powerful Rui lineage convinced Bayushi no Kyo Haruka, the Kyo daimyo, to deny Chitose permission to marry Natsu.
 Governor Chitose might have ignored his daimyo and defied her orders to marry his true love, but Natsu's mother refused to grant her daughter permission to marry under those circumstances, and as a result Natsu herself refused to consent to a marriage.

 However, while Natsu's filial piety stopped her from marrying Chitose, she nevertheless moved to Hachinaga Keep to live with Chitose and raise their son, and she continued bearing him children and raising the next generation of the main line of the Shin lineage.
 She spent the rest of her life referred to as the governor's "consort" ("Naisai" literally means "inner wife" and is the official term, though Chitose's political enemies referred to her as his "Mekake" or "female servant" / "mistress").